Interface NotificationMessage

 Custom Tokens

-Subjects, messages, and text may contain custom tokens, which must be in the format{$Custom.tokenName}
+Subjects, messages, and text may contain custom tokens, which must be in the format{$Custom.tokenName}.

-You can set the value of a custom token in setTokenValue(String, String)
+You can set the value of a custom token in setTokenValue(String, String).

 Persons

-If the message recipient is a Person (person__sys
+If the message recipient is a Person (person__sys), recipient tokens resolve to System values.

-will resolve as "System", and ${recipientMobilePhone}
+For example, ${recipientFirstName} will resolve as "System", and ${recipientMobilePhone}

 will resolve as an empty String.

-to retrieve the Person record and Record.getValue(String, ValueType)
+to retrieve the Person record and Record.getValue(String, ValueType) to get the

 field value.
 Then you can add this value to your message as a custom token.-